chauff/cse1500-web-transcripts/Assignment-1.md

 7. [Battleship](https://en.wikipedia.org/wiki/Battleship_(game)): 2 players
 8. [Reversi](https://en.wikipedia.org/wiki/Reversi): 2 players
 9. [Backgammon](https://en.wikipedia.org/wiki/Backgammon): 2 players

+At the end of the three web assignments, your board game application will have the following functionalities:

+- The game is for 2-4 players and in 2D.
+- The game works in at least two major browsers (e.g. Firefox and Chrome).
+- It works well in a modern browser used on a laptop/desktop device, i.e. we are considering screen resolutions of ~1366x768 or higher.
+In this project, we are **not** concerned about apps for mobile devices.
+- Upon entering your web application's URL, a **splash screen** is shown that allows a user to see some statistics of the game (how many games are currently ongoing, how many users have started a game, etc. - **pick three statistics you want to report**), a brief description of how-to-play on your platform and a *Play* button (or something to that effect).
+- Upon pressing *Play*, the user enters the **game screen** and waits for a sufficient number of other gamers to start playing.
+It is clear for the player that s/he is waiting for more players to enter the game.
+- Once there are sufficiently many players, the game automatically starts and the players play against each other.
+Multiple games can take place at the same time.
+- The splash and game screens need to look good (adhere to modern design standards); all required game elements need to be visible (e.g. if a game requires a dice, a dice element needs to be visible).
+- Once a player makes a move, the validity of the move is checked and invalid moves are rejected.
+Once a player wins the game, this information is announced to all players participating in the game.
+- Players see basic information about the ongoing game, e.g. the time passed since starting the game or number of lost/won pieces.
+- Players are able to play the game in fullscreen mode.
+- Players play the game with the mouse.
+- Once a player drops out of a game, the game is aborted; this is announced to all players currently active in the game.
+- Moves are animated (this can be as simple as changing the color of a token/piece) and have sound effects.

+The list above should tell you that you have considerable (artistic) freedom.
+In each assignment, you are given a set of requirements (e.g. here are the three types of CSS rules you need to employ in your code).

+The caveat is that **no external libraries or frameworks are allowed**, apart from [jQuery](https://jquery.com/).
+We allow `jQuery` as it is used in the web course book; you can use it too, but are not required to.

+**Optionally**: if you have incorporated the requirements listed above without any additional libraries/framework besides `jQuery` and you want to keep improving your application by adding additional functionalities, you can indeed incorporate existing libraries/frameworks.
+Make sure to document clearly where in your code you employ them.
+The obvious next step to improve your app is the inclusion of a semi-intelligent computer opponent: while for the game of Ludo it would not be too difficult to come up with a number of rules to create a decent computer opponent, for chess this would not be possible in the time you have; here, a chess engine such as [Stockfish](https://github.com/nmrugg/stockfish.js/) helps.

 *If your team has a different idea and wants to implement another board game that has at least the functionalities listed above, please get explicit permission from the instructors before you start doing any work by emailing (cse1500-ewi@tudelft.nl) your team ID and a short description of the game you have in mind.*